Cancer type

 Pseudomyxoma peritonei

 A syndrome known as pseudomyxoma peritonei (PMP) often accompanies appendix cancer.
 A signature of PMP is tumor cells that produce mucin (a jelly-like substance) in the abdomen.
-The tumor cells may start in the appendix, but PMP can also come from an ovary or the stomach.
+The tumor cells almost always start in the appendix but can then spread to other sites, like the stomach or ovary.
 PMP can increase your abdominal size, create pain or pressure, or give you an “I ate too much” feeling.
 Sometimes these symptoms are what lead to the discovery of appendix cancer.

 Types of appendix cancer